openstates/api-v3/README.md

 * The Pydantic schema: add the entity and fields to the output schema.
 Even if the Model changes are correct, the data will not show up in API output unless it is in the schema.
 * The relevant Pagination object in the route file: you may need to add to `include_map_overrides` to tell the pagination system that sub-entities should be fetched when an include is requested.
+If you add a sub-sub entity here, such as "actions.related_entities" to the `BillPagination`, make sure to explicitly add the sub-entity as well:
+  "actions".
+Otherwise, additional queries will be generated to lazy-load the sub-entity.